griffithlab/rnaseq_tutorial_wiki/Alignment.md

 ##PRACTICAL EXERCISE

 Perform some alignments on an additional pair of read data sets.
-* Hint: Do this in a separate working directory called ‘practice’
+* Hint: Do this in a separate working directory called ‘practice’ and create sub-directories for organization (data, alignments, etc)
 * In this exercise you will download an archive of publicly available read data in FASTQ format and unpack it
 ```
 cd $RNA_HOME
-mkdir practice
+mkdir -p practice/data
-cd $RNA_HOME/practice
+cd $RNA_HOME/practice/data
 wget https://xfer.genome.wustl.edu/gxfer1/project/gms/testdata/bams/hcc1395_1tenth_percent/alignment_practical.tar
 tar -xvf alignment_practical.tar
 ```